-The NM Farmer Innovation Program’s 2026 Rural and Tribal Agriculture Initiative Micro-Grants will be made available by Farm to Table to agricultural producers, political subdivisions of the state or local government, Tribal entities and agencies, and non-profit organizations that are working to provide solutions for our changing climate in projects that advance regenerative agriculture in Rural and Tribal communities.
+The NM Farmer Innovation Program’s Summer 2026 Rural and Tribal Agriculture Initiative Micro-Grants will be made available by Farm to Table to agricultural producers, political subdivisions of the state or local government, Tribal entities and agencies, and non-profit organizations that are working to provide solutions for our changing climate with projects that advance regenerative agriculture in Rural and Tribal communities.

 These Micro-Grants are competitive and will be awarded in amounts of up to $20,000, based on eligibility and ability to meet the funding criteria.
 Each successful applicant can only receive one Micro-Grant.
 Expenditures and projects must be completed within one year of the award.